Four insurance-transforming ways transportation is changing in the 21st century

 The transportation landscape has evolved dramatically within the past few years.
 Rideshare and e-scooters continue to gain in popularity, while people who drive their own cars now enjoy cutting-edge technology that simplifies the very act of driving.

 In a recent Arity webinar, we analyzed how technology and consumer behavior have influenced mobility in the 21st century.
 Both technology and behavior presents a challenge for auto insurance companies, many of which still offer 20th-century products.
-The good news, though, is that these challenges also present new opportunities.
+But the good news is these challenges also offer new opportunities.

-Here are four different ways transportation has changed in the 21st century:
+Here are four transportation industry trends that have emerged in the 21st century:

 1. Automated or Advanced Driver Assistance Systems (ADAS)

 ADAS are safety features, such as adaptive cruise control or blind-spot monitoring, that have been available in the commercial trucking industry since the 1990s but are now more prevalent in newer vehicles driven by regular motorists.

 ADAS offer terrific advantages.
 Research shows that warning systems can reduce front-end collisions by as much as 15%, while the Insurance Institute for Highway Safety reports that Volvo’s City Safety technology can reduce rear-end collisions by as much as 39%.